-- DO NOT get drain sites wet.
-The dressings over the drain site will be changed in the office during your follow-up visits. - DO NOT clean the inside of the bulbs or place ANYTHING inside of the bulbs.
-Doing so will greatly increase your risk of infection.
+- Never attempt to remove/cut drain tubing.
+If there are dressings over the drain site, they will be changed in the office during your follow-up visits. - DO NOT clean the inside of the bulbs or place ANYTHING inside of the bulbs.
+Doing so will greatly increase your risk of infection. - Contact the office if you bulb does not maintain suction or if tubing appears to be falling out.